Blue Hill, Maine

-Blue Hill is a town in Hancock County, Maine, United States.
+Blue Hill is a town in Hancock County, Maine, United States, located on Blue Hill Bay.
 The population was 2,792 at the 2020 census.
-It is home to the Blue Hill Public Library, Blue Hill Memorial Hospital, George Stevens Academy, the Blue Hill Harbor School, The Bay School, New Surry Theatre, Kneisel Hall, Bagaduce Music Lending Library, the Kollegewidgwok Yacht Club, the Shaw Institute, and the Blue Hill Country Club.
-A community on Blue Hill Bay, the town is the site of the annual Blue Hill Fair.
+It is home to the Blue Hill Public Library, Blue Hill Memorial Hospital, George Stevens Academy, the Blue Hill Harbor School, The Bay School, New Surry Theatre, Kneisel Hall, Bagaduce Music Lending Library, Seaside Cemetery, the Kollegewidgwok Yacht Club, the Shaw Institute, and the Blue Hill Country Club.
+The town also hosts the annual Blue Hill Fair.

 History

 It was one of six townships granted by the Massachusetts General Court to David Marsh and 351 others for their service in the French and Indian War.
 Called Plantation Number 5, it was first settled in 1762 by Captain Joseph Wood and John Roundy from Andover, Massachusetts, who built homes on Mill Island at the tidal falls.
 It would then be called Newport Plantation.
 On January 30, 1789, the town was incorporated as Blue Hill, named after its commanding summit overlooking the region.

 The outlets of various ponds provided water power for several sawmills and gristmills.
 By 1859, 5,000 cords of firewood were sent from the port annually.
 Other products included lumber, masts and roof shingles, but the predominant industry was shipbuilding.
 Beginning in 1792, 133 vessels were constructed at Blue Hill, some of them brigs and ships, but most schooners.
 The town was also noted for the quality of its granite, some of which was used to build the Brooklyn Bridge, New York Stock Exchange Building, and the U.S. Custom House at Norfolk, Virginia.
 In 1876, local quarries employed 300 workers.

 A Viking penny was found in 1957 at the nearby prehistoric Goddard archeological site by local amateur archeologist Guy Mellgren.
 The coin is believed to be from the 11th century reign of Olaf Kyrre.